Sovereign Mesh Networking

 Anti-Sybil Flood Control

-Nodes cross-reference gossip source keys against trust.rs
+Nodes cross-reference gossip source keys against trust.rs:

 Low-trust peers’ messages propagate slower.